ericrkuo/GameMakerDSL/ExampleInput.md

   called MyGame
   of height 20 and length 60

+// Feature 1: nested stages
+create stage 1 with speed 2

+create stage 2
+  with speed 1
+  with parent stage 1
+  at x=2 and y=10
+  score * 2

-// Feature 1: Loop to define multiple levels create stage for i from 1 to 3
+create stage 3
-  name: Stage{i}
-  // speed increases with each level
-  speed: i
+  with parent stage 2
+  at x=100 and y=4
+  score + 500

 // wall obstacles
 create a wall